Project X (Ken Carson album): Composition

 Project X is a rage and pop-trap album featuring harmonious synthesizers, percussive Auto-Tuned vocals, and energetic, vocoder-heavy melodies.
 The album was primarily produced by Star Boy and Outtatown, who both worked with Carson on Teen X. Pitchforks Mano Sundaresan called Carson's delivery "rapid-fire" yet "chill" when compared with Carti's performances on Whole Lotta Red.
 Likewise, HipHopDX reviewer Vivian Medithi felt that Carson's distinguished himself with his "fast-paced, words-running-together flow".
 Although Carson said he did not listen to rap or R&B music and listed the All-American Rejects and Blink-182 as inspirations in interviews, Sundaresan felt the album's songwriting and vocals leaned more towards "online rap scenes" such as plugg.
-Yannik Gölz of laut.de felt that Carson was attempting to portray himself as a hedonistic, partygoing "heartless player", but more often than not came across as a "nerdy [...] kid who's spent far too much time in his life with fashion magazines and Pi'erre Bourne beats."
-(Note: Quotes are translated from the original text: "Es ist der nerdige Highlife-Wunschtraum eines Jungen, der in seinem Leben viel zu viel Zeit mit Mode-Magazinen und Pi'erre Bourne-Beats verbracht hat.")

 The opening track "Who's Next" incorporates switched-up flows from Carson and was compared to Carti's 2018 song "Long Time (Intro)" by Medithi.
 "Rock n Roll" features groovy, psychedelic and percussive synths and sees Carson rap apathetically about being under the influence of drugs.
 Medithi compared "Party All Day" to "Beno!" and highlighted the lyric "Shawty suckin my dick up like a Juul" as an example of its "memorable lines".
 "Change" is driven by arpeggiated, harmoinous synths and "muttered" verses from Carson, whilst "Run + Ran" progresses from a piano intro into "gelatinous" 808 drums and sonic melodics reminiscient of Pi'erre Bourne, according to Medithi.
 "Shake" and "Hella" both revolve around one-word choruses.
 Medithi compared the former song to Rae Sremmurd and Juicy J's 2018 single "Powerglide".
 He highlighted the latter and "Clutch" for their combination of heavy, knocking beats and Carson's staccato flows.
-Gölz compared "Till I Die" to "Rock n Roll" with its "overstimulated and numb" nature and highlighted Carson's use of raspier flows on "Burnin Up".
-The final track "So What" sees Carson detail the thrill of a one-night stand; Gölz remarked that Carson appeared "more pleased about such an incident than a truly heartless player would be."
-(Note: Quotes are translated from the original text: "er sich über so einen Zwischenfall wohl ein bisschen mehr freut, als ein echter herzloser Player es tun würde.")
+Yannik Gölz of laut.de compared "Till I Die" to "Rock n Roll" with its "overstimulated and numb" nature and highlighted Carson's use of raspier flows on "Burnin Up".
+The final track "So What" sees Carson detail the thrill of a one-night stand.